epifab/pypoker/readme.md

 When new players connect they automatically enter a game room.
 As soon as a game room has at least two players seated, a new game is kicked off.

-During a game session, players can leave and join active game rooms.
+During a game session, other players can leave and join the table.

 A live demo of this application can be found at: https://pypoker.herokuapp.com